AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 ### Creating the Adobe Campaign Classic Instance {#instance-creation}

-After the server startup, follow these steps to create an Adobe Campaign Classic instance:
+(skip) After the server startup, follow these steps to create an Adobe Campaign Classic instance:

 1. Open the Adobe Campaign Classic client from the start menu.
 1. Click on the Adobe Inc. v6 link.